IliasMariosG/react-tutorial-tic-tac-toe/README.md

 Making an interactive component:
 - See an alert every time you click anywhere inside of a square with `onClick={function() { alert('click'); }}` or `onclick={() => alert('click')}`</br >
     > Change the button tag that is returned from the Square component’s render() function

+- Let the Square component "remember" that it got clicked with `this.state`:
+    - Initiliase the state by adding a `constructor`

+    > And fill it with an "X" mark